yazan-abushehab/reading-notes/reading notes/Class-03.md

 ## Explain the difference between the ‘read()’ and ‘readline()’ methods for file objects in Python.
 Provide examples of when to use each method?
 >- read(): This method reads the entire contents of a file and returns it as a string.
 If no argument is specified, it reads the entire file.
 If an integer argument n is given, it reads n characters from the file.
 When you call read() again, it will start from where it left off the previous time.

->-readline(): This method reads a single line from the file and returns it as a string.
+>- readline(): This method reads a single line from the file and returns it as a string.
 If you call it again, it reads the next line.
 When it reaches the end of the file, it returns an empty string.

 ### Here are some examples of when to use each method:
 >- read(): If you need to read the entire contents of a small file into memory, you can use read().
 For example: